Published on August 22nd, 2013 | by Ruben1

 - Lustau Vinagre de Jerez: the Vinagre de Jerez 1/24 and Vinagre de Jerez 1/5 Pedro Ximénez.

-- Lustau Vermut: a red vermouth composed with Lustau Amontillado and Pedro Ximénez, used to macerate more than ten botanicals and aromatic herbs
+- Lustau Vermut: a red vermouth composed with Lustau Amontillado and Pedro Ximénez, used to macerate more than ten botanicals and aromatic herbs.
+Since 2017 there is also a white version.

 - Lustau Tintilla de Rota: similar in style to sherry, but from the town of Rota.
 A wine that is rarely bottled and notoriously difficult to find.